Ralph Lauren Details Progress - GuruFocus.com

 - Achieving its goal to increase the number of women in factory leadership by at least 25% two years ahead of schedule, making progress on the path to gender parity in the supply chain; and

-The full 2023 Ralph Lauren Global Citizenship & Sustainability Report and ESG Supplement are available for download on the Company's website.
+The full 2023 Ralph Lauren Global Citizenship & Sustainability Report and ESG Supplement are available for download on the Company%26rsquo%3Bs+website.

 ABOUT RALPH LAUREN CORPORATION